What Is Dry Drunk Syndrome

 Whenever somebody looks at their drinking and say enough is enough, the objective is straightforward: quit drinking alcohol.

-This initial step toward addressing problem drinking signifies a turning point in the individual’s battle, a readiness to escape from a habit of the detrimental and harmful loop of daily drinking, and it is definitely grounds for respect and recognition.
+This initial step toward addressing problem drinking signifies a turning point in the individual’s life.
+This readiness to escape from harmful loop of daily drinking is definitely grounds for respect and recognition.

 People who have not coped with addiction directly might not realize the long road that stretches out in front.
-The man or woman might believe that as soon as they stop consuming alcohol, their life will miraculously become far better.
+They might believe that as soon as they quit alcohol, their life will miraculously turnaround.
+This is not always the case!

 For instance, problem drinking is often covering up something bigger and deeper.
 The path to permanent recovery is typically rugged, and one problem that might occur is known as dry drunk syndrome.

 The phrase dry drunk syndrome was initially created by the designers of the Twelve Step program, Alcoholics Anonymous.
-Creator R. Solberg described the phrase in his 70’s publication, The Dry Drunk Syndrome, as “the existence of practices and mindsets that defined the proble drinker before rehabilitation.”
+Creator R. Solberg described the phrase in his 70’s publication, The Dry Drunk Syndrome, as “the existence of practices and mindsets that defined the problem drinker before rehabilitation.”

 Somebody battling with dry drunk syndrome might still sustain problematic relationships with their family and loved ones.
 They can continue to struggle with undesirable practices, both internally and externally.